DheReckahsTeam/WebSecurityInvestigationProject/README.md

 The collective's history reflects a commitment to ethical practices, with projects evolving from offensive exposures to defensive assurances.

-## 🔑 Core Projects (DheReckahsTeam Web Security Investigation Project)
+## 🔑 Core Projects (DheReckahsTeam Web Security Investigation Project) Dhe.W.S.I.P

 DheReckahsTeam's initiatives form an interconnected ecosystem under the Hybrid Mindset, with each project contributing to the others in a cyclical manner: exposure, protection, validation, and demonstration.